EHRI/ehri-rest/docs/INSTALL.md

 Once that has completed the script will warn us that we have to make one configuation change manually:

-IMPORTANT: You must manually ensure the /home/mike/apps/neo4j-community-1.9.RC1/conf/neo4j-server.properties configuration contains the line: org.neo4j.server.thirdparty_jaxrs_classes=eu.ehri.extension=/ehri
+**IMPORTANT**: You must manually ensure the $NEO4J_HOME/conf/neo4j-server.properties configuration contains the line: org.neo4j.server.thirdparty_jaxrs_classes=eu.ehri.extension=/ehri

 Open that file and add that line below the point where a similar example config is commented out.
 This step is vital so Neo4j knows to load our EHRI extension code.